Senior Honors Program in Economics

 In addition to GPA, we also consider previous economics courses students have taken.
 It is required to earn high grades in ECON 400 (or a substitute in statistics), ECON410, ECON420, and in at least one 400- or 500-level field course in economics.

-Students should plan on taking ECON 570 Econometrics the first semester of their senior year at the latest.
+Students are encouraged to take ECON 470 or ECON 570 Econometrics before their senior year, though can still qualify for the honors program by taking econometrics in the Fall of their senior year.
 Familiarity with and access to a statistical analysis program such as STATA is also highly recommended.